-Our Nippers group caters for young performers from 7-14 years old, and currently meets weekly at Newton County Primary School on Tuesday Evenings.
+Our Nippers group caters for young performers from 7-16 years old, and currently meets at Wargrave Primary School on Tuesday Evenings.

 The Nippers always perform on numerous occasions each year, including showcases, Christmas shows, Musicals & plays, and also have an opportunity to join some of NADOS' Musical Productions, plays and pantomimes.